HollyChaffee/game-hub/README.md

 ### Current Status:
 I will be deploying this project on Vercel soon.
 The PlayStation platform is not rendering correctly and needs to be fixed.

-Here is a screenshot of what the game looks like!
+Here is a screenshot of what the game-hub project looks like!

 ![Screenshot of GameHub](src/assets/GameHub.png)